Is My Heat Pump Undersized? 5 Signs to Look For

 If you’re wondering whether your heat pump is undersized, you’re not alone.

-It’s one of the most common concerns homeowners have — especially during colder weather when the system seems to be working hard.
+It’s one of the most common concerns homeowners have — especially during colder weather when the system seems to be working hard or running constantly without improving comfort

 The truth is, most heat pumps aren’t actually undersized.
 But some are.
 And the signs are usually consistent.